groovejames/groovejames/README.md

 Was previously used to download songs from the late Grooveshark service, but is now being rewritten to use the music.163.com service.

-Current status: _w.i.p. / unstable_ (only downloading of songs possible at the moment)
+Current status: r28 (beta): allows searching for artists, albums, songs, playlists; downloading of songs and albums, preview songs

 #### Requirements:
 - Java7 or higher